haddow777/chains/README.md

 		console.log('This won't fire until lengthyFunction() resolves');
 	});

-Okay, this is good and all, but how can I get values to pass from one function i the chain to otehr values in the chain that just the next one?
+Okay, this is good and all, but how can I get values to pass from one function i the chain to other values in the chain that just the next one?
 Simple, you can attach an object with almost any value you like with addValues like so:

 	var obj = {
 		value1: true,